 What is the cost of groin hernia surgery?

 In my practice, I offer No Gap (Gap Cover) Surgery for both laparoscopic (keyhole) and open groin surgery.
 This means that If you have a private health fund cover, you will not receive a bill from our practice.
 Instead, we will bill your health fund directly.
-This applies to the fees of the surgeon, anaesthetist and assistant.
 You may want to speak to your health fund to check your cover.
-The medicare MBS item number for laparoscopic (keyhole) groin hernia surgery is 30609; for open groin hernia surgery, it is 30614.
+The medicare MBS item number for groin (inguinal and femoral) hernia repair is 30648.

 If you do not have a health insurance, I will book your operation on my waiting list at Campbelltown Public Hospital.